webern-unibas-ch/perspectives-of-digital-musicology-hs2025/addenda.md

 * regularly and actively participate.
 * engage with the assignments.
-* moderate a brief discussion of one assignment / content-related topic.
+* moderate a brief discussion of one assignment / content-related topic (cf. [moderation guidelines](./moderation.md)).
 * write a brief essay (and re-essay).
 * miss max.
 3 times with excuse.